sheetbase/cli_v1/README.md

 Only start a project with themes that you trust.
 Bad people may put malicious code in CLI hooks and backend build script.

+Add `--trusted` flag to project-related commands (`setup`, `config`, `urls`, ...) to allow the CLI to run sensitive actions, such as: *hooks*, *setup initial build*.

+When starting a project with an original theme, the CLI auto add `--trusted` to the `setup` command to let it run setup hooks and `npm run build` before initial deploy the backend.

 Please let us know if there is any vulnerable or how to improve the development.

 ## Usage